darkmoonsk/dinoapi/README.md

 ## Current Status

-- The are endpoints are currently available in: https://dinoapi.brunosouzadev.com/api/
+- The endpoints are currently available in: https://dinoapi.brunosouzadev.com/api/
 - The offline DB is currently not available, but it will be available soon.

 ## Current endpoints - working in progress (may be changed)